 Although historically explored as a higher-grade, vein type deposit, the Mop-II is now being evaluated for its for its high-tonnage, low-grade gold-copper potential.
 Exploration up until SOQUEM obtained the property in 1997 focused on narrow, higher-grade shear zones within quartz-feldspar porphyry.
 Sampling of the historical drill holes was based on sulphide occurrences, and in the case of surface holes, only 48% of drilled meters were sampled for gold.
 Assaying for copper was based on the presence of chalcopyrite and was only carried out on 5% of the samples that were analysed for gold.
 This sampling bias is at odds with results of surface drilling by SOQUEM that report wider zones of lower-grade mineralization.

 Of the 136 holes drilled prior to SOQUEM, only 9 holes from the 1988-89 program were recovered and provide the opportunity for re-assaying.
-To verify the results of some other historical holes, several have been selected for twinning during the 2018 Phase 1 drilling program.
+To verify the results of some other historical holes, several were selected for twinning during the 2018 Phase 1 drilling program.
 This will also provide the opportunity for sampling along the entire length of the holes to determine what lower grade mineralization may have been missed in the historic sampling.

 In addition to gold-copper porphyry mineralization, the Roger project also offers the potential for epithermal gold-silver-copper-lead-zinc mineralization as observed south of the property on the Berrigan deposit.

-The results of the 2018 Phase 1 drilling will be compiled and modelled with the historical (1957-1989) and more recent drilling by SOQUEM (2008-2013) to prepare a current mineral resource estimate on the Mop-II gold-copper deposit.
+Once received from the analytical lab, the results of the 2018 Phase 1 drilling will be compiled and modelled with the historical (1957-1989) and more recent drilling by SOQUEM (2008-2013) to prepare a current mineral resource estimate on the Mop-II gold-copper deposit.

 GEOLOGY & MINERALIZATION